Projection Methods for Operator Learning and Universal Approximation: Learning Linear Projections on Banach Spaces of functions

-Similarly, one can construct $\hat P^2_m$ which maps onto an $m$-dimensional space $E_m$ such that $\|\hat P^2_m(f) - f\| < \frac{\epsilon}{3}$ whenever $f$ is in $Y$, where the norm is $p_2$-norm.
-We can therefore now repeat the same construction of the proof of Theorem~\ref{thm:Universal} where we use $\hat P^1_n$ and $\hat P^2_m$ instead of the Leray-Schauder (nonlinear) projections.
-We will not repeat the details, as they are virtually identical to the other proof.
+where we have used the fact that the functional $\psi(f) = \int f(\hat\rho - \rho)d\mu$ is continuous on $L^p$, and therefore $|\int f(\hat\rho - \rho)d\mu| \leq \|\hat\rho - \rho\|_q \|f\|_p$, along with the fact that $\|fp_k\|_p \leq \|f\|_p\|p_k\|_\infty$ for each $k$.
+Similarly, one can construct $\hat P^2_m$ which maps onto an $m$-dimensional space $E_m$ such that $\|\hat P^2_m(f) - f\|_{p_2} < \frac{\epsilon}{3}$ whenever $f$ is in the compact $Y = T(X)$.
+We can therefore now repeat the same construction of the proof of Theorem~\ref{thm:Universal}, using the proof of Theorem~\ref{thm:Universal_uniform}, where we use $\hat P^1_n$ and $\hat P^2_m$ instead of the Leray-Schauder (nonlinear) maps.
+We will not repeat the details, as they are virtually identical to the combination of the proofs of Theorem~\ref{thm:Universal_uniform} and Theorem~\ref{thm:Universal}, but just observe that the proof did not need the fact that $x_i$ were chosen in the compact, but only that the Leray-Schauder maps sent the compact inside $U$, which was ensured in the present construction as well.
 This will give us a neural network $f_{n,m}$ such that \eqref{ineq:linear_approx} is satisfied, therefore completing the proof. \end{proof}